 - Women who forget to use progesterone cream daily

 - Women who are also using multiple other transdermal hormones

 Remember, if you need to use oral progesterone make sure you get bioidentical progesterone (Prometrium) and NOT a synthetic progesterone.

 Progesterone, depending on how it is used, can cause either weight loss or weight gain.

-If you follow these instructions, and only use it when it is necessary, you will benefit tremendously from its use.
+If you follow these instructions and only use them when it is necessary, you will benefit tremendously from their use.

 Now I want to hear from you:

 Are you using progesterone?
 Is it helping you with weight loss?

 Share your story and leave your comments below!